 Since 2012, some Catholics in the south of the Netherlands under the name Visie van Gelovigen (Vision of Faithfull People) have been looking for means to structurally change the R.C.
 Church.
 Over the years they have supported many international initiatives and have taken some actions of their own.

 After six years they concluded that this Church has got into an solid political system, cut off from ordinary people and alianated from living evangelical principles.
 The gospel inheritance is only to be found among the grassroots.
 Tom Table offers accommodation for those who try to practise charity in the spirit of the New Testament and want talk about it in dialogues

-In February 2020 Tomastafel was registered as a stichting, a foundation according to Dutch law with appropiate
+February 27 2020 Tomastafel was registered as a stichting, a foundation according to Dutch law with appropiate

 Kees Lambregts Chair

 Edwin van den Oetelaar secretary